axingjia/react-file-navigator/README.md

 rename composes of finding the element, and changing the name is easy

-So the hard part is finding, and closing
+So the hard part is finding, closing, and deleting